katajakasa/SDL_kitchensink/README.md

 ## 4. FAQ

-Q: Why SDL_kitchensink ?
+* Q: Why SDL_kitchensink ?
-A: Because pulling major blob of library code like ffmpeg feels like bringing in a whole house with its kitchensink to the project.
+* A: Because pulling major blob of library code like ffmpeg feels like bringing in a whole house with its kitchensink and everything to the project.
+Also, it sounded funny.
 Also, SDL_ffmpeg is already reserved :(

-Q: Documentation ?
+* Q: Documentation ?
-A: None yet.
+* A: None yet.
 Maybe more doxygen later.

-Q: Encoding ?
+* Q: Encoding ?
-A: Not going to happen.
+* A: Not going to happen.
 Decoding and playback only.